Key Takeaways

 Equip your HVAC system with smart features and achieve the perfect balance between comfort & savings.

-Before you start turning the thermostat back or completely turning off your HVAC when you are out, here are some factors to take into account.
+Before you start turning the thermostat back or completely turning off your HVAC when you are out, consider these factors.

 - Your comfort should always be your first priority.
-If setting your thermostat way back is affecting it, you can try making the 1-degree change every week till your body gets adjusted to it.
-Moreover, you can also focus on turning back your temperature when you are away or asleep to avoid discomfort.
+If setting your thermostat way back is affecting you, try making a 1-degree change each week until your body adjusts.
+Moreover, you can focus on lowering your temperature when you are away or asleep to avoid discomfort.

 - If you have children or the elderly at home who require a specific temperature range, setting a low temperature in the colder season and a higher one in summer may not work for you.

 - Another top concern is extreme temperatures that can affect your home.
-For example, frigid weather can lead to frozen pipes if your HVAC is turned off for longer.
+For example, frigid weather can cause frozen pipes if your HVAC is left off for extended periods.
 In this case, the best solution is to use freeze protection mode.
 In this mode, your HVAC runs at low power, preventing your home temperature from falling below freezing.

 - In summer, high humidity is a significant concern.
-Letting your house drift down in temperature way below your usual range may not be ideal.
-Prolonged periods of high humidity lead to mold, mildew, and fungi growth, leading to poor indoor air quality.
+Letting your house drift way below your usual temperature range may not be ideal.
+Prolonged periods of high humidity lead to mold, mildew, and fungal growth, leading to poor indoor air quality.
 For this reason, it is not advisable to completely turn off your HVAC.
 Instead, the best way is to set a temperature closer to the outside temperature so your unit continues to remove humidity while consuming minimum power.

 Related: Ultimate Guide to Achieving the Ideal Home Humidity Levels!